Dead Hands Dig Deep

-Dead Hands Dig Deep is a 2016 documentary film and the directorial debut of Jai Love.
+Dead Hands Dig Deep is a 2016 American documentary film and the directorial debut of Jai Love.
 The film follows a now thirty-eight-year-old Edwin Borsheim, vocalist of the infamous and controversial deathrock band Kettle Cadaver as he reflects on his dark past.

 Plot

 Thirty-eight-year-old Edwin Borsheim of the band Kettle Cadaver was once known for his bizarre stage antics and brutal self-mutilation.
 Now, years after the band's demise, Borsheim has fallen into complete seclusion on his acre of land in which he is surrounded by many of the horrible things he has created.
 As Edwin spirals further into a hole of drug abuse and self-destruction, those closest to Borsheim dissect his mental complexes as he himself reflects on his dark past.
 Although Borsheim finds himself trapped in his own home, he just may be saved by human interaction.

 Development

 The film was shot in Temecula, California and produced by Lonesome Pictures.
 Prior to the production of the film, there was an extensive search for Borsheim.
 Although his residence had been confirmed, there were different variables that stood in the way of actual contact.
 At the time, Borsheim had no phone or email and his property was guarded by his watch-dogs which made it virtually impossible to come in contact with him.
 After resigning the idea of making the film, Borsheim's relatives activated a phone for him and put the filmmakers in contact.
 The film began production months after they started their search.

 On the first day of principal shooting, Borsheim began directing violent threats at the film crew.
 Borsheim made it clear that until the production of the film, he had no guests in over a year, and had been completely alone in his residence.
 When first in talks with Borsheim over the phone, the filmmakers began receiving disturbing pictures from Borsheim.
 As production continued, other members of the crew began to receive similar images.
-Due to the Borsheim brothers being on bad terms with their mother, both refused to see her for the film.
+Due to Edwin and his brother Danny being on bad terms with their mother, both refused to see her for the film.
 After much pleading from the producers, Danny escorted the crew to see his mother to interview her for the documentary.
 Multiple times during post-production, Edwin went off the grid.
 His phone was de-activated many times and he was on and off of his property, making communication difficult.
 When Borsheim's property was meant to be seized due to his not paying property taxes, he stated that he planned to kill anyone who tried to seize his property and then commit suicide once he came back into contact with the producers.
 Eventually, his family intervened and paid the taxes he owed.

 Borsheim called making the film therapeutic and often stayed in contact with many of the crew after its completion.
 He also attended a special screening of the film at the ArcLight cinema in Hollywood.
 Borsheim died by suicide on June 20, 2017.